nordic96/Infinite_Challenge/README.md

 ![Custom Vision Output](docs/images/CusVis_result.png)

-Notably, we discovered that text blocks with special effects frequently confuse our model to label them as skulls.
-Therefore, we trained our model with dummy labels representing typical types of text blocks in _(Infinite Challenge)_ episodes to achieve better performance.
+Notably, we discovered that our previous model frequently confuses text blocks with special effects with skulls.
+Therefore, we trained our model with dummy labels representing typical types of text blocks in _Infinite Challenge_ episodes to achieve better performance.

 ![Typically Mistaken](docs/images/typical_error.png)

-In the final stage of Phase 1, the script prepares all frames with skull detections as images, attached with their locations in a `csv` file, for further process in the next phase.
+In the final stage of Phase 1, the script caches all frames with skull(s) detected, attached with their skull locations in a `csv` file, for further process in the next phase.

 ## Phase 2: Facial Recognition